CaesarQu/ENCORE/README.md

 | high |   1   |          502$\pm$52         | 497$\pm$47 |           503$\pm$49          | 498$\pm$36 | 498$\pm$40 | 500$\pm$39 | 501$\pm$40 | 445$\pm$25 | 555$\pm$52 |
 |      |   3   |          510$\pm$13         | 499$\pm$16 |           504$\pm$48          | 504$\pm$46 | 495$\pm$40 | 493$\pm$39 | 493$\pm$39 | 465$\pm$26 | 531$\pm$86 |

+## Detailed setup steps:

+If using NS-3 version 33:

+During the compile procedure.
+1. spider-packet.cc: Line 307: change to: m_dstPosy == o.m_dstPosy
+2. All isEqual (e.g. id.IsEqual(i→first)) change to ‘==’ (Line 65, 110, 507)
+3. If AGRA model added, change all the content mentioned in 1 and 2 from AGRA as well.

+During the experiment procedure:
+1. YansWifiPhyHelper wifiPhy = YansWifiPhyHelper::Default (); change to YansWifiPhyHelper wifiPhy = YansWifiPhyHelper();
+2. Consider other energy helper model (MeshEnergyHelper is deprecated), or not use hwmp:
+   	  // configure mesh energy model
+	  // uncomment for hwmp
+	  MeshRadioEnergyModelHelper meshEnergyHelper;
+	  meshEnergyHelper.Set ("TxCurrentA", DoubleValue (0.0174));
+	  meshEnergyHelper.Set ("RxCurrentA", DoubleValue (0.0174));
+	  DeviceEnergyModelContainer deviceModels = meshEnergyHelper.Install (devices, sources);

+	  // configure radio energy model
+	  // uncomment for other routing
+	  //WifiRadioEnergyModelHelper radioEnergyHelper;
+	  //radioEnergyHelper.Set ("TxCurrentA", DoubleValue (0.0174));
+	  //radioEnergyHelper.Set ("RxCurrentA", DoubleValue (0.0174));
+	  //DeviceEnergyModelContainer deviceModels = radioEnergyHelper.Install (devices, sources);
+3. YansWifiPhyHelper 'Set' function parameters change a lot from version to version.
+Need to be careful on setting up values (Radio Signal, Energy, CcaModel) (Old version is tested can be run on ns-3.25)

+If using NS-3 version 25:

+Since Python2.7 is no longer supportted for any future NS-3 version.
+If you want to run the original project, you need to install back the python2.7.
+Two ways to achieve this: 1) install python27 in system or 2) install inside virtualenv.

+Recommand: use vitualenv (references: https://computingforgeeks.com/how-to-install-python2-with-virtualenv-on-ubuntu/)

+Detailed setups:
+1. inside ns-3.xx folder, type:
+$ CXXFLAGS="-Wall -g -O0" ./waf configure
+$ ./waf
+(wait for all packets compiled.
+Ignore warnings)

+2. Copy model: Spider, location-based, and Agra inside ns-3.xx/src folder
+Note: for version 33, update all the PrintRoutingTable function (e.g.: inside agra.h, line 110: change to 'PrintRoutingTable (ns3::Ptr<ns3::OutputStreamWrapper>,Time::Unit)' to avoid any error)
+$ ./waf
+(compile again, ignore warnings)

+3. Copy experiments:
+Two experiments are introduced:
+1) $ ./waf --run SPIDER_moving_vehicle_sim (Provide transmission package with different mobility speed.
+According to high mobility, collect data for every 5 seconds.)
+2) $ ./waf --run SPIDER_failure_sim (Provide transmission package logs with different percentage of obstacles)

+Parameters:
+1) lambda value: change inside both experiments, determine the value on focuing more energy or more latency in reward functions.
+2) hwmp options: hwmp protocol using other packages start with mesh notation.
+Requires mesh module: see https://www.nsnam.org/docs/models/html/mesh.html, and need to comment out all hwmp related code inside each experiments to activate hwmp experiments.
+3) obstacle percentage: change FailureProb inside SPIDER_failure_sim, 0.05 (5 percent) default.
+4) packet details: comment out following line to collect packet info.
+If comment, only throughput info will be shown. std::cout << Simulator::Now ().GetSeconds () << "\t" << "one packet has been sent!
+PacketSize="<<m_packetSize<<"\n";
+5) use fileHelper module to save all information into files.
+See: https://www.nsnam.org/docs/tutorial/html/data-collection.html
+	Note: be aware of the output format in the terminal, or no content will be stored!

 ## Future Plan